theorib/food-recipe-app-vanilla-javascript/README.md

 - Search for recipes or ingredients
 - Create and upload their own recipes
-- See recipes cooking time, servings and ingredients
+- See recipe cooking time, servings and ingredients
-- Change the number of servings and get updated ingredients and quantities list
+- Change the number of servings and immediately see updated ingredients and quantities
-- Bookmark favorite recipes to view them later
+- Bookmark favorite recipes
-- View their own recipes and bookmarks later on (saved in their browser's localstorage)
+- View their own recipes and bookmarks on demand (saved on their browser's local storage)

 ## Features